videlalvaro/videlalvaro.github.io/_posts/2014-05-07-a-not-so-new-software-morality.md

 It's quite interesting how he contrasts the _hacker_ mentality vs. the _software-engineer-you-are-part-of-a-bigger-project_ mentality.

+Then he goes one and gives a list of six points that makes this new "morality":

 >1.
 Test —If you can’t test it, don’t build it.
 If you don’t test it,
 >rip it out.

-I can almost read this paragraph with the voice of my friend [Chris Hartjes](https://twitter.com/grmpyprogrammer), Mr. Grumpy Testing.
+I can almost read this previous paragraph with the voice of my friend [Chris Hartjes](https://twitter.com/grmpyprogrammer), Mr. Grumpy Testing.